-Funding from the WSRA will reduce the uncertainty that this first phase of the Tailwater Study will be implemented.
-The Lower Ark District and Division 2 Engineer's Office have discussed the concept of this Tailwater Study and its potential benefits since the original development of the ISAM.
-Without funding from the WSRA, this phase of the Tailwater Study will not be undertaken.
+Funding from the WSRA will reduce the uncertainty that the Tailwater Study will be completed and ensure that efforts undertaken and resources invested in Phase One can be positively and meaningfully used.
+The Lower Ark District and Division 2 Engineer's Office have discussed the Tailwater Study and its potential benefits since the original development of the ISAM.
+Without funding from the WSRA, Phase Two of the Tailwater Study will not be undertaken and the work completed and investment made in Phase One will not be built upon to support the ultimate goals and objectives of the Tailwater Study.
 Alternate means of funding have been explored but none appear to be available.